VesnaBozic/angular-theory/README.md

 ## Components

+***Components are the building blocks that compose an application.***

 Components are the atomic building block of Angular applications.
 Inside of component there is kind of two separate things that are happening inside of component conceptually.

-We have template and we have class.
+Component includes HTML template, TypeScript class nad styles.

 - Component are just ES6 classes.
 And when you define a property on a component class  or a method that becomes available to your template to bind or to execute